-One of the most innovative musicians of Iran today, Hooshyar Khayam blends influences of styles and music of extreme sources into a new merged musical composition.
-His music, with output in varied forms and genres, is often driven from remote sources in Middle East, Sufism, Persian classical and Muqami music, all the way to Contemporary Classical and Contemporary Jazz, and blended with curiosity towards new sonority of instruments and their combinations in new content.
+One of the most innovative Classical musicians of Iran today, Hooshyar Khayam blends influences of styles and music of extreme sources into a new merged musical composition.
+His music, coming in varied forms and genres, is often driven from remote sources in Middle East, Persian classical and Muqami music, blended with new sonority of extended techniques in instruments and their combinations in new content.

-Khayam is the sun of the writer Masoud Khayam, and painter Pariyoush Ganji.
-He was born in Bedford England in the year1978, and was a year old when the Islamic Revolution took place in Iran.
-Soon after the Revolution his family returned to Iran.
+Khayam is the son of the writer Masoud Khayam, and painter Pariyoush Ganji.
+He was born in Bedford England in the year 1978, a few months prior to the Islamic Revolution in Iran.
+His family returned to Iran in the following year.

-Khayam’s music has been performed and recorded by artists of various musical background and instruments such as Kronos Quartet, Hossein Alizadeh, Anja Lechner, Aram Talalyan, Todd Palmer, Szofia Boros, Golfam Khayam, Mona Matbou Riahi, Elina Bertina, Stephen Prutsman, Artur Avanesov, Wayne Foster-Smith, Eva-Christina Schonweiss, Kirsten Ecke, Burghard Toelke, Klara Ausserhuber, Morrison Trio, Shahrzad Ensemble, LSCO Orchestra, Naregatsi Strings, Ukraine Philharmonic Orchestra, Nilper Orchestra, and others.
-He has been performed at Lincoln Center, Spoleto festival, BOZAR Theater Brussels, Guggenheim, MOMA, Stefaniensaal Graz, Konzertverein Ingolstadt, Vortex Jazz London, Steinway Society San Francisco, University of Cambridge, University of London, and has hold concerts in Moscow, Tbilisi, Kiev, Riga, London, Berlin, New York, Charleston, Florence, Graz, Linz, London, Yerevan, and Tehran.
+Khayam’s music has been performed and recorded by artists of various musical background and instruments such as Kronos Quartet, Hossein Alizadeh, Anja Lechner, Aram Talalyan, Todd Palmer, Szofia Boros, Golfam Khayam, Mona Matbou Riahi, Elina Bertina, Stephen Prutsman, Artur Avanesov, Wayne Foster-Smith, Eva-Christina Schonweiss, Kirsten Ecke, Burghard Toelke, Klara Ausserhuber, Morrison Trio, Shahrzad Ensemble, and his orchestral music has been performed by LSCO Orchestra, Naregatsi Strings, Ukraine Philharmonic Orchestra, Nilper Orchestra, Moscow Virtuosi String Orchestra (conducted by Evgeny Bushkov), among others.
+His music has been performed at Lincoln Center, Spoleto festival, BOZAR Theater Brussels, Guggenheim, MOMA, Stefaniensaal Graz, Konzertverein Ingolstadt, Vortex Jazz London, Steinway Society San Francisco, Kremlin Palace Music Hall, University of Cambridge, University of London, and has hold concerts in Moscow, Tbilisi, Kiev, Riga, London, Berlin, New York, Charleston, Florence, Graz, Linz, London, Yerevan, and Tehran.

 The production of Chekhov’s “Ivanov” (2012) (Mehr Theater Group, director Amir Reza Koohestani) with music by Khayam has been on a five year tour in Europe and Middle East.
-His film scores include music to animation “Namayesh” (2003) by Elika Hedayat, documentary film “These Days” (2011) and video-arts “Exhale” (2013) and “Immigration” (2014) by Pooya Arianpour, “Monir” (2013) by Bahman Kiarostami (featuring Khayam’s String Quartet no.2 “Monir” produced by Stephen Prutsman and premiered by Kronos Quartet), “Everything is Fine Here” (2012) by Pourya Azarbayjani (nominated best sound track at TJIFF, 2014), short films “Two Cold Meals for One” (2009), “A Family Portrait” (2010), feature-film “Impermanent” (2014) by Amir Azizi, and documentary “Citizen Irene” by Mohsen Shahnazdar.
+His film scores include music to animation “Namayesh” (2003) by Elika Hedayat, documentary film “These Days” (2011) and video-arts “Exhale” (2013) and “Immigration” (2014) by Pooya Arianpour, “Monir” (2013) by Bahman Kiarostami (featuring Khayam’s String Quartet “Monir” produced by Stephen Prutsman and premiered by Kronos Quartet), “Everything is Fine Here” (2012) by Pourya Azarbayjani (nominated best sound track at TJIFF, 2014), short films “Two Cold Meals for One” (2009), “A Family Portrait” (2010), feature-film “Impermanent” (2014) by Amir Azizi, and documentary “Spyker” by Majed Neysi from the Daesh camp in Tikrit.
 Khayam’s music was selected and used as soundtrack to the British Museum’s video survey of the “Digitalization of Persian Archives” (2012).

 Khayam is the producer of Tehran Records.
-An independent record label founded in 2015 by Khayam himself, it focuses on publishing and promoting works of contemporary classical and world music composers of Iran. the label aims the attention of listeners inside the country towards every other musical literature and heritage in the world, aiming the Iranian musical audience towards music of other cultures.
+An independent record label founded in 2015 by himself, it focuses on publishing and promoting works of contemporary classical and world music composers of Iran, also bringing the attention of Iranian musical audience towards music of other cultures.

-As a pianist Khayam has performed and recorded works by contemporary classical composers of Iran and elsewhere.
-This includes world premiers of music by Dusan Bogdanovic (Serbia) in the album “Prayers” (Doberman edition, 2012), music by older generation of Iranian classical composers, Mohammadreza Darvishi “Five Piano Pieces” (1979, world premiere) “Eghbal” (1982), and “Avaz-e Sahar” (1985, world premiere), complete album on Farid Omran, and works from composers of the new generation.
+As a classical pianist Khayam has performed and recorded works by contemporary classical composers of Iran and elsewhere.
+They include world premiers of music by Dusan Bogdanovic (Serbia) in the album “Prayers” (Doberman edition, 2012), music by older generation of Iranian classical composers, Mohammadreza Darvishi “Five Piano Pieces” (1979, world premiere) “Eghbal” (1982), and “Avaz-e Sahar” (1985, world premiere), a complete album on music by Farid Omran, and works from composers of the new generation.

-He also regularly performs and records works of classical to contemporary masters, collection from Debussy Preludes (Book I) and works from Takemitsu, duo sonatas by Brahms and Franck (with violinist Amir Bavarchi), other sonatas by Prokofiev, Piston, Martinu, Bridge, piazzolla; duo pieces by Roussel, Georges Hüe, Artur Avanesov; trios by Debussy, Rachmaninov, Shostakovich, and coaching concerti from Mozart, Brahms, Sibelius, Grieg, Ravel, Britten, Barber, Shostakovich, and others.
+Khayam regularly performs and records works of classical to contemporary masters, collection from Bach Preludes and Fugues, Debussy Preludes (Book I) and works from Takemitsu, duo sonatas by Brahms and Franck (with violinist Amir Bavarchi), other sonatas by Prokofiev, Piston, Martinu, Bridge, piazzolla; duo pieces by Roussel, Georges Hüe, Artur Avanesov; trios by Debussy, Rachmaninov, Shostakovich, and coaching concerti from Mozart, Brahms, Sibelius, Grieg, Ravel, Britten, Barber, Shostakovich, and others.

-Khayam holds a masters and a doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Gao Weijie, Miguel Roig-Francoli, Ricardo Zohn-Muldoon, Lee Fiser, Mark Gibson, Michael Chertock, Joel Hoffman, and Robert Zierolf.
-He is now a lecturer in Tehran Art University.
+Khayam holds a Masters and a Doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Gao Weijie, Miguel Roig-Francoli, Ricardo Zohn-Muldoon, Lee Fiser, Mark Gibson, Michael Chertock, Joel Hoffman, and Robert Zierolf.
+He lives in Tehran.